 New truckers spend all their time on load boards fighting for freight at low rates.
 Experienced owner-operators get calls from brokers before those loads even hit the board — at better rates.
 The difference is relationships.
-Here's how to build them.
+Here is how to build them.
+Before diving in, make sure you have the foundation right — start with our guide on what a carrier packet is and our guide on best freight brokers for new carriers.

 Why broker relationships matter more than load boards